freqtrade/freqtrade/docs/stoploss.md

 For example, value `-0.10` will cause immediate sell if the profit dips below -10% for a given trade.
 This parameter is optional.

 Most of the strategy files already include the optimal `stoploss` value.

-Stoploss parameters need to be set in either strategy or configuration file.
-Parameters in the configuration will overwrite settings within the strategy.
+!!!
+Info
+    All stoploss properties mentioned in this file can be set in the Strategy, or in the configuration.
+Configuration values will override the strategy values.

 ## Stop Loss Types

 At this stage the bot contains the following stoploss support modes:

-1. static stop loss, defined in either the strategy or configuration.
+1. Static stop loss.
-2. trailing stop loss, defined in the configuration.
+2. Trailing stop loss.
-3. trailing stop loss, custom positive loss, defined in configuration.
+3. Trailing stop loss, custom positive loss.
-4. trailing stop loss only once the trade has reached a certain offset,
+4. Trailing stop loss only once the trade has reached a certain offset,

-!!!
-Note
-    All stoploss properties can be configured in either Strategy or configuration.
-Configuration values override strategy values.

 Those stoploss modes can be *on exchange* or *off exchange*.
 If the stoploss is *on exchange* it means a stoploss limit order is placed on the exchange immediately after buy order happens successfully.
 This will protect you against sudden crashes in market as the order will be in the queue immediately and if market goes down then the order has more chance of being fulfilled.